pascalschumann/module-api-doc/README.md

 # Module Api Doc

+One markdown file should contains the complete public api for a module = openApi for modules.
 First Idea as example SomeClass.md:
 ```
-# Module x --> starts one markdown file and contains its complete public api   = openApi for modules
+# Module x

 fun root1(a: Int)

 ...

-## Subpackage1 --> foldable
+## Subpackage1 --> should be foldable

 fun sub1(): String